fixthestatusquo/proca/docs/config.md

 ## Share

 - `config.component.share.utm: boolean`.
-Are we adding the utm tracking codes to the shared url?
+Are we adding the utm tracking codes to the shared url? (true by default)
+- config.component?.share?.compact: have a shorter form utm=proca.share.medium (not compatible with GTM, but shorter)
 - `config.component.share.url: string`.
 Share this url instead of the page embedding the widget
 - `config.component.share.anonymous: boolean`.
 Are we linking the share actions to the supporter or not? are we adding the utm tracking codes to the shared url?
 - `config.component.share.top: boolean`.
 Are the share button above or below image+text shared (taken from meta data)